 Switch to low data mode for a stripped-down version of our website.
 We designed this setting for users who haven't made the leap to MCSnet yet.
-If you're ready to ramp up your internet speed, sign up with us today.
+If you're ready to ramp up your internet speed, get started with us today.

 When an unregistered device is connected to the MCSnet network, it is assigned a temporary private IP (10.200.x.x) which will redirect a (non HTTPS) webpage request to the registration page:

-Sometimes the automatic registration is not appropriate if you are on a business package with static IP addresses, or your associated administrative email administrates more than 1 account, or you want to perform the registration before connecting the device up.
-The MAC address can be changed through the ‘my account’ section of this website, or through selecting ‘No’ on the registration page.
+Sometimes the automatic registration is not appropriate if you are on a business package with static IP addresses, or your associated administrative email uses more than 1 account, or you want to perform the registration before connecting the device up.
+The MAC address can be changed through the My Account section of this website, or through selecting ‘No’ on the registration page.
 The MAC address of your device will likely be labelled on a sticker on the device, usually near the serial number.

 Learn all about the latest tech, get helpful internet tips and hear stories from the talented people at MCSnet.

 Have questions about your internet?
 Need to troubleshoot a connection issue?
 We’re happy to help.
 Our team will respond within one business day.

 Thanks for visiting!
 We hope that you have found what you needed on our website.
 If not, please feel free to contact us using this form and we will get back to you within one business day.
 Tech support hours are 6:00 AM to 10:00 PM, 7 days a week.